Español

 Many of the documents on this site are in PDF format.
 Publications in PDF can be viewed and printed using the Adobe Acrobat Reader® or other PDF readers.

 This includes “tagging” for alternate text in images, table headings in data tables, and semantic structural elements like headings and lists.
-We also set the language and title attributes in the properties so assistive technologies know what language and pronunciation to use.
+We also set the language and title attributes in the properties, so assistive technologies know what language and pronunciation to use.
 Some of our older PDFs may not have these features.

-If you do not already have a screen reader on your computer, there are free screen readers available on line such as the open-source screen reader NVDA.
+If you do not already have a screen reader on your computer, there are free screen readers available online such as the open-source screen reader NVDA.

 If you would like more information about PDF accessibility, visit the Adobe website accessibility section adobe.com/accessibility.html.
 For more help with Acrobat files generally and a link to download Acrobat Reader visit the site help page adobe.com/products/reader.html.